frdr/clean-vimscript/README.md

 # Clean Vimscript

-A collection of notes on how to write clean and idiomatic vimscript.
+A collection of notes on how to write clean and idiomatic Vimscript.

 This used to be a collection of mental notes.
 Until I decided to write them down.